Reality of Wrestling: Reality of Wrestling

 On March 9, 2012, after seven years as the Pro Wrestling Alliance, the promotion was re-launched as Reality of Wrestling (ROW) and began holding events at the Booker T World Gym Arena in Texas City, Texas.
 The name change was a spontaneous decision of Booker T. In December 2012, the promotion almost closed with Christmas Chaos planned as the last show.
 However, last minute investors and partners helped the promotion continue to run.

 The promotion produces a weekly YouTube show with tapings taking place once monthly at their live events in Clear Lake.
 ROW later launched a local television program in Houston, Texas that originally aired on KUBE-TV Channel 57 and currently airs on Sunday mornings on KIAH-TV Channel 39.
 In February 2014, ROW partnered with the Soul of the South Network to air the show in 20 cities.
 They aired their first internet pay-per-view in July 2014.
-Episodes are aired on the website FITE TV.
+Episodes were also aired on FITE TV.

 The promotion also includes a school that has a two-year training program for beginning professional wrestlers, as opposed to the more traditional three and six month programs at other schools.

-On July 6, 2019, Reality of Wrestling and Impact Wrestling co-produced an event together called Deep Impact that aired live on YouTube and Twitch.
+On July 6, 2019, ROW and Total Nonstop Action Wrestling (TNA) co-produced an event together called Deep Impact that aired live on YouTube and Twitch.

-On October 20, 2021, it was announced that Reality of Wrestling would hold the promotions first event outside of Texas called One Night in Vegas in Las Vegas, Nevada on November 19, 2021 at the MGM Grand Garden Arena.
+On October 20, 2021, it was announced that ROW would hold its first event outside of Texas called One Night in Vegas in Las Vegas, Nevada on November 19, 2021 at MGM Grand Las Vegas.

+On January 25, 2024, ROW, and the United Wrestling Network (UWN)'s Memphis Wrestling & Championship Wrestling promotions, announced a talent exchange program.

+On October 29, 2024, ROW become an independent wrestling school for the WWE's developmental program designed for the independent wrestlers called WWE ID, short for WWE Independent Development.

+On March 6, 2025, ROW announced that it will be launching three new shows: ROW Platinum (flagship show), ROW Glory and ROW Up!, with Reality of Wrestling being rebranded as a whole as Reality of Wrestling Platinum.

+Championships and accomplishments

 Current champions

+Most wrestlers perform exclusively on a single brand (with select exemptions).
+ROW's two primary brands are Platinum and Glory, with Platinum serving as the primary brand.
+As of August 6, 2025, among the two current brands, 8 wrestlers officially hold championships.
+This list includes the number of times the wrestler has held the title, the date and location of the win, and a description of the match victory.